 First of all, now I tell myself that I’m never stuck in anything, and it is me who creates everything.

-As I am sitting here in the Annapurna ( kitchen, in sanskrit) I realize that everything I did in the past 4 years, was conscious small steps that were to leading me to this perfect present moment at Sattva Teacher training and these months of apprentice fearlessly.
+As I am sitting here in the Annapurna ( kitchen, in Sanskrit) I realize that everything I did in the past 4 years, was conscious small steps that were to lead me to this perfect present moment at Sattva Teacher training and these months of apprentice fearlessly.

 I’ve decided a month ago I would do the leap to come and spend few months in India near my Guru, but it wasn’t a choice, it has been a slow long process that led me here.